 A summary report will be issued at five year intervals based on the schedule in Appendix A. For the period covered in this version of the water monitoring strategy the first river and stream trend report will be drafted and available for review by 2018.
-The report will cover the trend monitoring period from 2013 - 2017.
-A second river and stream trend report will be completed in 2023 that covers the monitoring period from 2018 - 2022.
+The report will cover the trend monitoring period from 2012 - 2016.
+A second river and stream trend report will be completed in 2022 that covers the monitoring period from 2017 - 2021.
 Both reports will document, to the extent possible, the outcome of each of the primary indicators detailed above and provide a general summary of the accessory indicators.
+In addition to the summary report, the data collected as part of monitoring effort will be used to make water quality assessments for the biennial 305(b)/303(d) Integrated Report to Congress.